FAQs

 A: Your commissioned portrait won't look exactly like the subject in the reference photo.
 It will, however, be a likeness to the subject.

 I use colour in an abstract way.
-I always ask clients to provide three to five reference photos.
+I always ask clients to provide a few different reference photos.
 If you wish for an exact likeness, or literal translation, I would be happy to refer you to some excellent local portrait photographers.
-My paintings are non-realistic and are suggestive of the reference but not painted in realism.
 Non-fleshtones, abstract and unexpected ("bold") use of colour, your painting will bear a likeness but will not look realistic or identical to the source.
 A flattering and beautiful suggestion of the subject is always the goal!

 -